scrabbletank/farhome-rules/rulesdoc.md

 You create 3 spears of solid ice that last for 10 minutes.
 For the duration you may replace your melee attack with an Ice Lance, using your spellcasting roll for the attack roll.
 The lance is a two-handed weapon with reach, and deals 1 wound and 2 wound dice in cold damage on hit.
 You may throw the lance at a creature within 10 tiles causing it to explode, hitting all adjacent creatures.
 Make a spellcasting roll against the creatures defense, dealing 1 wound and 2 wound dice in cold damage on hit, giving a level of Slow for every critical rolled.
 After the last lance is thrown the spell ends.

-You can make one attack, melee or thrown, when casting this spell.
+You may make one attack, melee or thrown, when casting this spell.

 You create an additional lance for every level cast above 4th.